SPChain: Blockchain-based Medical Data Sharing and Privacy-preserving eHealth System: Performance evaluation and security analysis.

-\textbf{Confidentiality and privacy.} SPChain guarantees the confidentiality of patients' EMRs.
-Note that the EMRs are encrypted sequentially by the patients and medical institutions with their symmetric keys.
-And the inputs of chameleon hash function are the ciphertext of EMRs.
-In this circumstance, the medical institution which generates the EMRs can not share the records with other medical institutions since they don't have the symmetric keys of patients.
-When verifying the accuracy of the chameleon hash value, the verifier receives the ciphertext of the EMRs, which won't leak the privacy of patients either.
-So we claim that SPChain guarantees the confidentiality of the EMRs and preserves the privacy of patients.
+SPChain can satisfy all the security requirements described in Section 4.3, according to the proposed transactions, blocks and chain structure.

+\textbf{Confidentiality.} Note that the EMRs are encrypted by patients' PRE public-keys and stored in the local databases of medical institutions.
+In this circumstance, the medical institutions cannot acquire any information of the EMRs.
+When sharing the EMRs to other medical institutions, the encrypted EMRs can only be decrypted by the authorized medical institutions, which ensures that the patients' EMRs are not disclosed to unauthorized medical institutions during the sharing process.
+Thus SPChain guarantees the confidentiality of patients' EMRs.

+\textbf{Patient centric sharing.} We use proxy re-encryption schemes to encrypt the patients' EMRs.
+In this case, medical institutions cannot use or share EMRs without patients' authorization because only the authorized medical institutions can decrypt the encrypted EMRs.
+Besides, only the reputable medical institutions have the right to request EMRs from patients.

+\textbf{Quick retrieval.} We devise special block structure and chain structure for patients.
+As illustrated in table \ref{tab4}, SPChain has less time complexity in retrieval than other schemes.

-\textbf{Label and correctness.} SPChain permits medical institutions to label wrong EMRs and allows patients to verify the correctness of the modified records.
+\textbf{Label and correctness.} SPChain permits medical institutions to label wrong EMRs and allows patients to verify the correctness of the labeled EMRs.
 In the case of misdiagnosis, patients can ask authorized medical institutions to label the wrong EMRs with the label transaction and to generate the correct EMRs corresponding to the label transaction.
-With the proof $\pi$, patients can invoke $HVerify$ to check whether the modification is correct.
+With the parameter $r$, patients can invoke $\mathcal{CH}.\mathtt{HVer}$ to check whether the label is correct.

-\textbf{Integrity.} SPChain provides integrity guarantee of patients' EMRs.
-The medical institutions that hold the trapdoor $x$ can tamper the contents of the EMRs without changing the corresponding chameleon hash value.
-But with the proof $\pi$, the patients can verify the correctness and integrity of the EMRs.
-Thus any modifications on the EMRs can be detected by the patients, so we conclude that SPChain guarantees the integrity of the EMRs.